dezaen/dezaen.github.io/_posts/2018-12-29-logo-folio.md

         - column      : with-8col xs-with-12col
           heading     : Thought
           description : |
-            Sometimes I wonder, In this digital world, things change so rapidly that your work gets lost in the updates.
-As a designer I always want my designs to be timeless, and to create timeless design it takes a lot for something to come up.
-Logos or identity of a company or product, I think from the plethora of design work is something that stays visible for long.
-Below are some of them which I am most proud of.
+            Sometimes I wonder, In this digital world, everything changes swiftly that your work gets lost in the updates.
+As a designer I always want my designs to be timeless, and to create timeless design it takes sweat for something great to come out.
+Logo or identity of a company or product from a plethora of design work is something that stays visible for long.
+Below are some I am most proud of.

   - name    : section-image
     class   : with-less-margin